-And, like Rich Uncle Pennybags, you’ll need to be rolling in the green stuff to buy a place there.
-Earlier this year, Rightmove revealed that the average flat in W1J went for £4,756,009.
-And that begs the question: What could you buy for the price of a Mayfair flat elsewhere around the world?
+And, like that little rich chap who pops up on the board game — you know the one; moustache, top hat, carries around a little metal Scottie dog for some reason — you’d have to be rolling in the green stuff to afford a place in Mayfair.
+Late last year, in fact, estate agent Kinleigh Folkard & Hayward revealed that the average flat in the area was sold for £5,401,759.
+And that begs the question: what could you buy for the price of a Mayfair flat elsewhere around the world?

-On the market for £30,000 less than the average Mayfair flat — which is enough to buy yourself two top-of-the-range Polaris Snowmobiles or each of your 14 guests a Moncler ski jacket — this superb new build chalet in Megeve is surely enough to tease you away from Zone 1.
+On the market for almost £900,000 less than the average Mayfair flat — which is enough to buy yourself 20 new Land Rover Defenders, 60 top-of-the-range Polaris Snowmobiles or enough Moncler ski jackets to kit out an entire resort — this superb new-build chalet in Megève is surely enough to tease you away from the luxuries of London’s Zone 1.

 Alpine Chalet, Megeve

 Far from the bustling black cab cacophony of Mayfair, this meticulously-designed country house may look English, but is set across a tranquil acre in Quogue, New York State.
 It’s got a beach, a large heated pool, a guest house and a garden pavillion.

 It’s the full Gatsby.
 The American dream.
 And, at £3,859,513, it comes in well below the asking price of your average W1J pad.
 And we’re not saying it’s better than digs slap bang in the centre of the capital — but, if you want the same amount of shirt-throwing, swing-dancing, night-swimming space that Redford and DiCaprio enjoyed, there’s surely only one sensible choice.